mui/material-ui/docs/pages/blog/mui-core-v5.md

 ### Dynamic props

 React is about composition.
 Developers can import one component, extend it, and re-export the wrapper.
-It's how developers have extended our core components up until v4.
+It's how developers have extended the core components up until v4.
 However:

 1. Each time you create a new component, it's another import option for your team.
-   Now, you have to enforce that the right component is imported.
+   Now, you have to ensure that the right component is imported.
 2. Adding a new `color="success"` prop to a Button component requires non-trivial CSS customizations.
    How do you ensure that all the styles (hover, focus, focus-visible) are consistent with the other built-in colors?
 3. It adds a boilerplate.

-It's why v5 comes with the capability to extend the built-in behavior of the components; right from the theme.
+For this reason v5 comes with the capability to extend the built-in behavior of the components, right from the theme.
-It was one of the most upvoted GitHub issues: [#13875](https://github.com/mui-org/material-ui/issues/13875).
+This was one of the most upvoted GitHub issues: [#13875](https://github.com/mui-org/material-ui/issues/13875).
 In practice, the change makes the MUI Core components extendable placeholders.

 **First**, you can use the [existing style mapping](/customization/palette/#adding-new-colors) of the components.
-For instance, you can add a new neutral color to the palette.
-The Button computes the right derivative colors.
+For example, you can add a new `neutral` color to the palette, and the Button computes the right derivative colors.

 ```jsx
 import { createTheme, Button } from '@mui/material';